 Google is a business, and it uses the tools at its disposal to do what it does best.
 It takes things in return as well, but that is how companies work.

 Whether or not this is a problem for you is your decision to make.
-If you choose that it is – there are plenty of alternatives, five of which we’ve listed above.
+If you choose that it is – there are plenty of alternatives, seven of which we've listed above.

 Choose one and enjoy searching the web more securely than before.